The Ultimate Guide To Doggie Dental Care - Bow Wow Labs

 Fortunately, dental care is a quick and easy way to reduce the risk of periodontal issues.
 If your dog has never had their teeth brushed, that doesn’t mean it’s too late to start.
 Any added dental care is purely beneficial to your dog’s overall health.
 Plus - brushing isn’t the only way to add dental care to your dog’s daily routine.
 In this blog, we’ll cover all the ways you can make a positive impact on your dog’s dental care, plus, our “Real Person’s Guide” to starting a tooth-brushing routine with your dog.

-Dental Care Basics
+Dental Care Basics for Dogs

 Consider your adorable pet’s ancestors for a moment - what would they have eaten in the wild?
 Dogs' bodies were designed to eat the entirety of their prey – including fur, bones, and strong elastic tissue.
 These tougher parts of the prey would have provided a natural brushing effect as dogs instinctively chew.
 While we can’t (and really, really just don’t want to) provide our dogs with live prey animals to eat, we can replicate this effective brushing by way of chewing.
 Providing your dog with hard, natural chews like bully sticks or raw beef marrow* or knuckle bones can help prevent plaque and tartar formation.
 The act of chewing makes the object scrape against the teeth and gums, creating a natural brushing effect.
 Aim for three 30-minute chewing sessions a week at a minimum for the highest benefit.
 Change up the chews with other hard, natural options like yak milk cheese chews, natural shed split antlers, or collagen sticks to provide a range of nutritional benefits at the same time!